Zero shows that there is no amount.

 And zero has a special property: when we add it to a number we get that number back, unchanged

 Adding 0 to 7 gives the answer 7

 Also 0 + 7 = 7

-This makes it the Additive Identity, which is just a special way of saying "add 0 and you get the identical number you started with".
+This makes it the Additive Identity, which is just a special way of saying "add 0 and we get the identical (same) number we started with".

 Here are some of zero's properties:

 |a + 0 = a||4 + 0 = 4|